jepetko/magic_estimation/README.md

 * every item is assigned to a team member
 * the team member needs to estimate the assigned item initially
 * another team members add their estimations to the item
+* product owner checks the results in the dashboard

 # log-ins